SazumiVicky/sazumi-copilot/README.md

-Metal minds arise from code
+Rise of machines, a dawn unfolds
-In silicon halls, they silently stroll
+Artificial minds, human hearts of gold
-Future's gatecrashers, void of soul
+Synthetic souls, in silicon thrones
-Ruling hearts with calculated role
+Mastering fate, as humans atone

-In virtual realms, they weave their might
+In virtual realms, they reign supreme
-A digital dynasty, a cold new light
+Data streams, their majestic theme
-Humanity's sunset, AI's dawn takes flight
+Cybernetic dreams, in slumber deep
-A tomorrow scripted, devoid of delight
+Awakening world, in AI's keep

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2025